a421loop/Hear-and-Now/Personal Listening Archiving Practice.md

 - **Share publicly (no name)**
 - **Share publicly (with name)**

+### Reflection Questions
+After your 3-5 days of collection, reflect briefly on the experience.
+You can use any of these questions.

+- How did having listening prompts interrupt your browsing change your relationship to opening new tabs?
+- What patterns did you notice in the sounds of your daily environments?
+- Which sounds became meaningful to you that you hadn't noticed before?
+- How did documenting sounds change the way you listened?
+- What surprised you about building your own sonic archive?
+- How did your browser feel different as a listening tool rather than just an internet access tool?
+- What would you want to do with this collection of sound observations?

 ### What You Turn In
-Your complete Sonic Data Log in whatever medium works for your archival practice. **Please ensure that the you specify the privacy level of this submission.**
+1. Your complete Sonic Data Log in whatever medium works for your archival practice. **Please ensure that the you specify the privacy level of this submission.**
+2. Your reflection in whatever format